onk3sh/GmailAutomationAssignment/README.md

 ## Test Utilities Description
-CustomWaits - Utility that will contain all custom wait methods DriverHelper - Class with code for different webdriver objects
+- CustomWaits - Utility that will contain all custom wait methods
+- DriverHelper - Class with code for different webdriver objects
+- PropertiesFileReader - Class with code to read data from the properties file

 ## Commands